tinycorporation/RedTool/README.md

 Disclaimer: RedTool is a program made for exam and school work and is not for commerical use.
 Just a sample program to show progress.

 ## Features
-The RedTool program and it's connected components such as the web server and website is written in a variety of languages such as
+The RedTool software and it's connected components such as the web server and website is written in a variety of languages such as
 <ul>
   <li>C#</li>
   <li>HTML</li>